MWKane/DataStructuresLibJS/README.md

 	- Data sizes of both 1e1 (10) and 1e4 (10,000) elements.
 	- 100,000 iterations minimum.

-You can find the current build's benchmark results in *./Library.Bench/results*
+You can find an archive of benchmark results in *./Library.Bench/archive*